thoughtworks-jumpstart/jumpstart/testing-and-tdd/react-testing-tools/react-testing-library.md

 Enzyme is another popular library for testing React components.
 However, it exposes some API that encourages you to depend on implementation details.
 Here is a blog article shows you [why you should avoid using those APIs such as `shallow` rendering](https://blog.kentcdodds.com/why-i-never-use-shallow-rendering-c08851a68bb7).
 If you have to use Enzyme in your project, be aware of those bad practices!!!

+Here is [a tutorial](https://medium.com/flatiron-labs/refactoring-an-enzyme-component-test-to-use-react-testing-library-f5c36da6716f) that shows how to migrate some tests from Enzyme to React-Testing-Library.

 ## Lab

 ### Lab 1